Mines in wake of Russian retreat keep Kyiv unsafe: Zelenskyy | Law-Order

 ''We need wait until our land is demined, wait till we are able to assure you that there won't be new shelling."
 Moscow's focus on eastern Ukraine also kept the besieged southern city of Mariupol in the crosshairs.

-The port city on the Sea of Azoz is located in the mostly Russian-speaking Donbas region, where Russia-backed separatists have fought Ukrainian troops for eight years and military analysts think Russian President Vladimir Putin is seeking to expand control after his forces failed to secure Kyiv and other major cities.
+The port city on the Sea of Azoz is located in the mostly Russian-speaking Donbas region, where Russia-backed separatists have fought Ukrainian troops for eight years and military analysts think Russian President Vladimir Putin is determined to capture after his forces failed to secure Kyiv and other major cities.

-The International Committee of the Red Cross planned to try Saturday to get emergency supplies into Mariupol and to evacuate residents.

 Around 100,000 people are believed to remain in the city, down from a prewar population of 430,000, and facing dire shortages of water, food, fuel and medicine.